 Club Hollywood may have lost some its charm along the 20 years of its existence, but it’s still one of the most popular night clubs in Tallinn.
 Rarely does a night club divide opinion like Club Hollywood; while it’s the source of great memories to many of its customers, getting literally thrown out by a rough bouncer, for practically no reason, tends to cause bitterness.
 Its customers consist mainly of young locals and foreign tourists.

 Address: Vana-Posti 8

 Website: Club Hollywood

-Tallinn’s most exclusive night club, Vabank, is open from Fridays to Saturdays only.
+The most exclusive night club in Tallinn, Vabank, is open from Fridays to Saturdays only.
 The customers are entertained by various types of shows.
 The dress code of the glamorous night club is smart.
 Hence, no matter how cool your sneakers are, look elsewhere without appropriate clothing.

 Address: Harju 13

-The two-storey Venus is a veteran among Tallinn’s night clubs.
+The two-story Venus is a veteran among the night clubs in Tallinn.
 It’s popular among locals and tourists alike.
 The music ranges from pop-dance to electronic.
-In summer, Venus Club is open on weekdays as well, but big parties start on weekends, with the club’s own dancers leading the way to get your own dance moves going.
+In summer, Venus Club is open on weekdays as well, but big parties start on weekends, with the own dancers of the club leading the way to get your own dance moves going.